-- Inventory management: Lightspeed POS’ inventory management features allow you to add items in bulk or individually.
+- Inventory management: Lightspeed POS’s inventory management features allow you to add items in bulk or individually.
 You can track stock levels across multiple locations and set low stock alerts.
 Advanced inventory features include integrated product catalogs and purchase orders, multiple item variants, aging product reports, work orders, layaway, and detailed product tagging and organization.

 - Customer management: In addition to basic CRM functions like creating customer profiles, Lightspeed offers additional tools via Lightspeed Loyalty.
 This tool enables you to create a rewards program, build SMS and email marketing campaigns, send coupons and special offers, automatically segment customers for targeted messaging, create customer credit accounts, and generate detailed customer analytics.

 - Online sales and ecommerce: Lightspeed offers a robust ecommerce platform that enables businesses to create custom websites with built-in templates.
 From there, you can sell locally or to an international customer base.
-Additional features allow you to sell your products on social media channels like Facebook and Instagram.
+Additional features allow you to sell your products on social media channels, like Facebook and Instagram.

 - Reporting and analytics: Your cloud POS data can be accessed from any connected device to get a real-time look at what’s going on in your business.
 You can see how many customers visit your store, which items experience the most stockouts, and which hours your employees are working.
 Exporting your data into the reports module provides a more detailed picture.

-For more robust analytics options, Lightspeed customers can use an accounting integration or purchase the Lightspeed Analytics add-on.
+- Advanced analytics: For more robust analytics options, Lightspeed customers can use an accounting integration or purchase the Lightspeed Analytics add-on.
 The latter will add aging stock insights, customer loyalty metrics, and staff KPIs.

 Shopify is an ecommerce platform first and a cloud POS second.
 It is especially good at integrating online channels with in-person sales channels.
-The cloud POS comes with standard features, like inventory management, CRM, and payment processing.
+The cloud POS comes with standard features like inventory management, CRM, and payment processing.
 Additionally, it supports order tracking for shipped purchases.
 Shopify is ideal for online merchants who want to break into brick-and-mortar retail or pop-up shops that need support for temporary in-person activations.

 - Inventory management: Shopify is ecommerce-centric, so the inventory management function keeps your online and in-store stock levels in a central location.
 Shopify POS is also excellent at tracking stock through the various stages of receiving, selling, and shipping.
 Its higher-level plans also track stock levels across multiple store locations.